BLuckoo/Challenge_14_NYC_Bikes/README.md

 - citi_bike.csv: amongst other data, includes data with regards to riders gender, trip duration, usage relative to time of day.
 - 201908-citibike-tripdata: amongst other data contains the August 2019 data with regards to number of rides, starting locations, ending locations.

+The visualizations (worksheets, dashboards and story board) can be found in Tableau Public by clicking [here](https://public.tableau.com/app/profile/binoy.luckoo/viz/NYC_DesMoines_CitiBikes/NewYorkCityBikeRides?publish=yes).

+Below is a summary of the visualizations.

 **1. Demographics of the bike users**